top of page

 Purpose of a Contractors & Tradesperson Verification

-The CCVSB Contractor & Tradesperson Verification is intended to help answer questions such as:
+The goal of the CCVSB Contractor & Tradesperson Verification is to assist in responding to queries like:

 • Is this contractor a verifiable business?

-• Do their public representations appear consistent and transparent?
+• Do their public personalities appear transparent and consistent?

-• Are there observable indicators that warrant caution?
+• Are there any telling signals that call for caution?

-• Does the contractor demonstrate patterns consistent with responsible operations?
+• Does the contractor demonstrate actions that accord with responsible operations?

 What the Verification Reviews

-CCVSB applies a standardized review framework that evaluates objective indicators commonly associated with legitimate contractor and tradesperson operations.
+CCVSB utilizes a defined evaluation process that examines objective indications usually associated with authorized contractor and tradesperson operations.

 Business Identity & Existence Indicators

-• Length of time operating under the same identity
+• The duration of time spent using the same identity

-• Stability of branding and trade name representation
+• Stability of trade name representation and branding

 Trade Representation & Scope of Services

-• Consistency between advertised services and observable business activity
+• Consistency between services that are advertised and actual business activity

 Transparency & Consumer Disclosure Signals

-• Disclosure of business location or service area
+• Disclosure of a company's address or service region

-• Clarity of estimates, contracts, and payment expectations
+• Estimates, contracts, and payment expectations should all be explicit.

 Insurance & Licensing Claims (Verification of Claims Only)